Before You Buy: 14 UK Experts on French Law and Propertyexpats / retirees

 If you’re thinking of investing in property in France, whether as a second home (with or without a gîte business) or purely as an investment, you’ll need advice from real estate experts.
 We’ve gathered 14 agencies and law firms in the UK that specialise in French property plus a few helpful resources to start you on your journey.

-And when you are ready to buy, CurrencyFair will always be available to offer you the best available rates and lowest fees when you need to exchange your money.
+And when you are ready to buy, CurrencyFair will always be available to offer you the best available rates and lowest fees when you need to convert GBP to EUR.

 14 UK Experts on French Law and Property

 Real Estate Agents and Law Firms

 Micki and Chris Slade started their real estate business after buying a property in Brittany in 1999, and now they have two sites: A House in Normandy and A House in Brittany.
 From wherever they happen to be, Worthing in West Sussex or Brittany, they help fellow Britons find their own bit of northern France.

 The French property specialist Sifex is a consulting company in London with 25 years experience finding investors the best property available in France.
 The Sifex team prides itself on providing a wide selection of possibilities that meet their clients’ requirements, informing their clients of all features, including those that might be deemed negative or nuisances.